3/20/21 - Off-Road Triathlon & Duathlon

 - 12:15 pm - Awards and raffle.
 Participant's must be present to receive awards and raffle prizes.
 Awards will not be mailed.

 Start with a 750 meter swim.
-Then continue to 13 miles of 90 percent classic Texas Hill country single with short climbs, limestone drops and twisting turning shaded areas.
+Then continue to 13 miles of 90 percent single track trails with short steep climbs, rocky downhills and plenty of granite outcroppings to maneuver around.
 Next finish with a mostly flat 6K run weaving along the shore of the lake.

 Transition area: 1 aid station